-Nucala:
+Nucala

 - Key warnings and precautions: - Hypersensitivity reactions (eg, anaphylaxis, angioedema, bronchospasm, hypotension, urticaria, rash) have occurred after administration of Nucala. - Herpes zoster infections have occurred in patients receiving Nucala.
 Vaccination should be considered if clinically appropriate. - Pre-existing helminth infections should be treated before therapy with Nucala.
 If patients become infected while receiving Nucala and do not respond to anti-helminth treatment, Nucala should be discontinued until the parasitic infection resolves. - The most common adverse reactions (≥ 5%) included headache, injection site reaction, back pain, and fatigue.
+Mouth/throat pain and joint pain have been reported in patients with CRSwNP.

-Xolair:
+Xolair

 - Boxed warning: Anaphylaxis, presenting as bronchospasm, hypotension, syncope, urticaria, and/or angioedema of the throat or tongue, has been reported.
-Patients should be observed closely for an appropriate period of time after Xolair administration.
-Health care providers administering Xolair should be prepared to manage anaphylaxis that can be lifethreatening. - Patients with a prior history of anaphylactic reactions to other causes may be at an increased risk for anaphylaxis.
-The frequency of anaphylaxis is reported to be between 0.1 to 0.2% and may occur immediately or up to a year post-treatment. - Key warnings and precautions: - Malignant neoplasms were observed in a higher rate of Xolair-treated patients (0.5%) than control patients (0.2%) in clinical trials.
+Initiate Xolair in a healthcare setting and closely observe patients for an appropriate period of time after administration.
+Health care providers administering Xolair should be prepared to manage anaphylaxis that can be life-threatening.
+Selection of patients for self-administration of Xolair should be based on criteria to mitigate risk from anaphylaxis. - Patients with a prior history of anaphylactic reactions to other causes may be at an increased risk for anaphylaxis.
+The frequency of anaphylaxis is reported to be between 0.1 to 0.2% and may occur immediately or up to a year post-treatment.
+Approximately 60 to 70% of anaphylaxis cases have been reported to occur within the first 3 doses. - Key warnings and precautions: - Malignant neoplasms were observed in a higher rate of Xolair-treated patients (0.5%) than control patients (0.2%) in clinical trials.
 A subsequent 5-year observational cohort study found similar rates of primary malignancies in Xolairand non-Xolair-treated patients.
-However, study limitations preclude definitively ruling out a malignancy risk with Xolair (Long et al 2014). - Rarely, patients on therapy with Xolair may present with serious systemic eosinophilia, which may present with features of vasculitis consistent with Churg-Strauss syndrome.
-These events usually have been associated with the reduction of oral corticosteroid therapy. - o Some patients have reported signs and symptoms similar to serum sickness, including arthritis/arthralgia, rash, fever, and lymphadenopathy. - Adverse reactions in asthma studies: In patients ≥ 12 years of age, the most commonly observed adverse reactions in clinical studies (≥ 1% in Xolair-treated patients and more frequently than reported with placebo) were arthralgia, pain (general), leg pain, fatigue, dizziness, fracture, arm pain, pruritus, dermatitis, and earache.
+However, study limitations preclude definitively ruling out a malignancy risk with Xolair (Long et al 2014). - o Rarely, patients on therapy with Xolair may present with serious systemic eosinophilia, which may present with features of vasculitis consistent with Churg-Strauss syndrome.
+These events usually have been associated with the reduction of oral corticosteroid therapy. - Systemic or inhaled corticosteroids should not be abruptly discontinued upon initiation of Xolair therapy for asthma or nasal polyps. - Some patients have reported signs and symptoms similar to serum sickness, including arthritis/arthralgia, rash, fever, and lymphadenopathy. - Adverse reactions: - o Asthma: In patients ≥ 12 years of age, the most commonly observed adverse reactions in clinical studies (≥ 1% in Xolair-treated patients and more frequently than reported with placebo) were arthralgia, pain (general), leg pain, fatigue, dizziness, fracture, arm pain, pruritus, dermatitis, and earache.
 In clinical studies with pediatric patients 6 to < 12 years of age, the most common adverse reactions were nasopharyngitis, headache, pyrexia, upper abdominal pain, streptococcal pharyngitis, otitis media, viral gastroenteritis, arthropod bites, and epistaxis.